SleepyRizi/Drone-Semantic-Segmentation/README.md

 * **Real-time streaming** for live drone feeds
 * **Self-supervised pre-training** on unlabelled aerial footage
 * **On-device quantisation** for microcontroller deployment

----

-## 9. License & Citation

-This project is released under the MIT License.
-If you find it useful, please cite the repository and feel free to open issues or pull requests—collaboration is welcomed!